Dundonald (ship): Survival

-The survivors lived for seven months on Disappointment Island, a 3 mi and 2 mi barren outcrop.
-For the first three days they ate raw mollymawks until their supply of matches dried enough to get a fire going.
+The survivors lived for five months on Disappointment Island, a 3 mi and 2 mi barren outcrop.
+For the first three days they ate raw white-capped mollymawk chicks until their supply of matches dried enough to get a fire going.
 They kept the same fire burning for the rest of their stay on the island, burrowed into the ground for shelter.
 The island had limited timber and their canvas tent could not withstand the constant storms that struck the island, so they improvised by digging into the ground and roofing over the hole they made with sod and shelter.
 The survivors also improvised clothes and tools from materials salvaged from the wreck or made from seals and the limited number of trees they found on the island.
+They ate about 12,000 mollymawk chicks, as well as seals, roots of the plant Azorella polaris, and seaweeds.

 The crew knew that there was a food depot 4.3 nmi away on Auckland Island.
-They built a coracle and oars from branches and ship′s canvas to try to reach it.
+They built a coracle and oars from branches of the native shrub Veronica elliptica and ship′s canvas to try to reach it.
 The first attempt in August landed three men on Auckland Island, but they failed to locate the depot.
 The coracle was smashed on launching in the second attempt.
 The men built another coracle, and in October, four of the crew landed on Auckland Island.
 The coracle was smashed on landing.
 The four crew hiked their way through rough terrain to reach Port Ross, where they located the food depot and a boat.
 The boat had no sails, so the castaways cut up their clothes for sails and ferried the remainder of the 15 men to Ross Harbour.